 Detective television shows always manage to raise the innate investigator we all have within us.
-The reason why people find detective shows so engaging is because there’s enough space to explore a wide variety of themes and genres.
+The reason why people find detective shows so engaging is that there’s enough space to explore a wide variety of themes and genres.
 While some shows depend heavily on style, creating a noir-ish and violent narrative, others depend on pure substance.
 From the grimy ‘Mindhunter’ to the cerebral ‘Sherlock’, detective shows contain a large variety of narratives.

 14. Seven Seconds (2018)